-The best way to find out if your payment history has been reflected on your credit is to check both your business and personal credit reports and scores.
+If you have an S Corp, your payment history may be reflected on both your business and personal credit reports and scores.

 Dear Your Business Credit,